GabrielVareilles/rails-matching/README.md

 | John          | 1         | 4        |3         |4           |5         |
 | Eddy          | 2         | 3        |0         |1           |3         |

+What could be the match percentage between Mary and John ?

+Answer is simple enough to be part of Fullstack ruby challenges.
 We will take **distances** between each particular tastes, add them together and divide by the **maximum total distance**.

 ### Example